Delivery and Retry Options

 Click Advanced to see more delivery options.
 By default, the system drops the call if it detects an answering machine, fax machine, or silence.
-When you an enable any of these options, the system connects the call to an agent within the agent group.
+When you enable any of these options, the system connects the call to an agent within the agent group.
 Optionally, you can change the default destination DN if you want to connect the call to a different routing point.

-|Apply to Record||Defines the action the system takes in response to a given call result.
+|Apply to Record||Defines the action the system takes in response to a given delivery result or disposition code.
 See the Apply to Record Options section for a description of each option.|

 |Retry Count||The maximum number of consecutive attempts to retry a record.|

-|Interval||The time (measured in DD:HH:MM) that the system waits between the first dialing attempt and the first Apply to Record attempt.|
+|Interval||The time (measured in DD:HH:MM) that the system waits between the first contact attempt and the first Apply to Record attempt.|